smegus/SoyCord/README.md

 SoyCord is a lightweight encrypted chat client built on top of ntfy topics.
 It is meant to feel like a small, classic desktop messenger: simple rooms, pinned topics, profile pictures, inline Soymoticons, encrypted uploads, and a normal Windows installer.

-It started as an experiment, but has slowly turned into a real little Discord-like chat app.

 ## What it does